VasylQA/gatling-sample/README.md

 =========================

 ## Structure
-Project is separated on Requests, Scenarious and Simulations.
-Simulation is the highest element in the project hierarchy which includes Scenarious and Requests.
+Project is separated on Requests, Scenarios and Simulations.
+Simulation is the highest element in the project hierarchy which includes Scenarios and Requests.

 ## Running
 For running of tests execute the following command: